Connect with us

 The officers disposed of any shell casings they could find and threw the men’s clothes into the woods behind the house.
 They stole the hard drive from the home’s surveillance system and later threw it in a creek in Florence.
 McAlpin and Middleton, the two highest ranking officers, threatened to kill the other deputies if they said a word, according to court records.

-Jenkins was taken to the hospital and received -saving surgeries.
+Jenkins was taken to the hospital and received life-saving surgeries.
 He was charged with disorderly conduct, assaulting an officer and drug possession.
 Parker was taken to jail and charged with possession of drug paraphernalia and disorderly conduct.
 All charges were later dismissed.

 Former Rankin County law enforcement officer Hunter Elward, enters Rankin County Circuit Court, where he pled guilty to all charges before Judge Steve Ratcliff, Monday, Aug.
 14, 2023 in Brandon.
 Credit: Vickie D. King/Mississippi Today